 These are the primary things you can do to help your group to grow:

 1. Ask questions—One of the most important leadership tools at your disposal is curiosity.
 Your role as a leader isn't to teach a class.
 It's to help your group to grow.
 And asking genuine, discovery-based questions is one of the best ways you can do that.
 For one, it help you to better understand your group members' needs.
 But it also helps them to process what you're talking about and own their spiritual growth.
 People are more likely to apply what they're learning if they reflect deeply on that new information.
 Asking them questions encourages that kind of deep reflection.
 It leads them toward growth in a way that simply offering quick answers cannot.

 These three questions are especially helpful:

 How are you responding?

-2. Promote Participation Life change doesn't happen when people learn information.
-It happens when people apply in their daily lives the information they learn.
+2. Encourage participation—Life change doesn't happen when people learn information.
+It happens when people apply what they're learning.
 The more an adult feels like he or she owns the learning process, the more likely he or she is to apply the lessons learned.
 That's why promoting participation is so important in groups.
-Sharing tasks like facilitating discussions, hosting meetings, preparing snacks, leading prayer times, planning socials, and guiding the curriculum choice help group members feel greater ownership of the group.
+Sharing tasks like facilitating discussions, hosting meetings, preparing snacks, leading prayer times, planning socials, and guiding the curriculum choice helps group members feel greater ownership of the group.
 And group members who feel ownership are more likely to connect with one another relationally and participate more fully during discussion times.

-Operating with these three essential responsibilities as your guides doesn't means you shouldn't assess where your group members are on their spiritual journeys and define some "wins" that reflect where you'd like them to be.
+Operating with these three essential responsibilities as your guides doesn't mean you shouldn't assess where your group members are on their spiritual journeys and define some "wins" that reflect where you'd like them to be.
 It just means that those wins should be short-term and incremental.
-Mapping out your plan for each group member over the entire life of the group is exceeding your mandate as a leader; it's getting into an area that is the responsibility of God and each individual group member.
+But mapping out your plan for each group member over the entire life of the group is exceeding your mandate as a leader.